lukereding/nonstandard_deviations/_posts/2017-11-13-tidy_resampling_anova.md

 ---

 In a [previous post](http://www.lreding.com/nonstandard_deviations/2017/10/26/mc_t_test/) I showed how to do a permutation equivalent of a t-test using tools from the [tidyverse](https://www.tidyverse.org) and following the principles of tidy data.
-Here I'll show how to do the same for ANOVA-like questions.
+Here I'll show how to do a resampling-based equivalent of an ANOVA using tidy data principles.

 Choosing an appropriate test statistic is important for any resampling-based approach.
 Based on a suggestion in a book I read, I'll define the between-group sums of squares as the test statistic of interest.
 This number is large if a lot of the variation in our dataset is between groups; it's small if our groups don't differ that much.
 The example below should clarify this.